andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Okie doke."

-Brace & Hendri are the newcomers to our crew.
-They were part of the original cast and have stepped these steps dozens of times over the years.
-They live in Seattle and Mark called on them to even out the number of men and presumably add a little diversity to my fellow white guys, Johnathan & Matt.
-During the first week we often rehearsed with them as "holes" in the lineup, but increasingly Aaron stepped in to fill the gaps.
+Newcomers to our crew, Brace & Hendri were part of the original *This Land Is Your Land* cast and have stepped these steps dozens of times over the years.
+They live in Seattle and Mark called on them to even out the number of men and presumably add a little diversity to my similarly melanin challenged male participants, Johnathan & Matt.
+During the first week we often rehearsed with Brace & Hendri as "holes" in the lineup, but increasingly Aaron stepped in to fill the gaps.
 Aaron is another transplant who hails from San Antonio (just a few miles from my old house we later found out) working at ADF for the summer.
 He has also performed the piece in the past, bringing three experienced